Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problem with multiple parameters

 \subsubsection{Results of the EVP considering only $u_4$ in the snapshot matrix}

 First, we consider the snapshot matrix containing only the fourth eigenvector at the sample points.
-In Figure~\ref{evct_u4} we have shown the first four eigenvalues of the FOM and the first three eigenvalues of the ROM for the parameters $\mu_1$ ranging from $0.4$ to $1$ with step $0.05$ and $\mu_2$ equal to $0.6$ and $0.8$ respectively.
-In this case, the fourth eigenvalue of the FOM model is not matching with the first eigenvalue of the ROM, nor with the second eigenvalue of the ROM, but with the third eigenvalue of the ROM.
+In Figure~\ref{evct_u4} we have shown the first four eigenvalues of the FEM and the first three eigenvalues of the ROM for the parameters $\mu_1$ ranging from $0.4$ to $1$ with step $0.05$ and $\mu_2$ equal to $0.6$ and $0.8$ respectively.
+In this case, the fourth eigenvalue of the FEM model is not matching with the first eigenvalue of the ROM, nor with the second eigenvalue of the ROM, but with the third eigenvalue of the ROM.
 This is consequence of the fact that the inner products $(u_2(\mu_i),u_4(\mu_j))$ and $(u_3(\mu_i),u_4(\mu_j))$, for $i\neq j$, are not zero nor small.
-The first eigenvalue of the ROM coincides with the second eigenvalue of the FOM, the second eigenvalue of the ROM coincides with the third eigenvalue of the FOM, and the third eigenvalue of the ROM coincides with the fourth eigenvalue of the FOM.
-In Figure~\ref{evct_u4_exp} we have shown the eigenvalues of the FOM and the ROM with different number of sample points when we consider all the left singular vectors as a basis.
-We can see that as we increase the number of sample points the first eigenvalue of the ROM converges to the first eigenvalue of the FOM.
-Thus all four ROM eigenvalues follow the order of the FOM.
+The first eigenvalue of the ROM coincides with the second eigenvalue of the FEM, the second eigenvalue of the ROM coincides with the third eigenvalue of the FEM, and the third eigenvalue of the ROM coincides with the fourth eigenvalue of the FEM.
+In Figure~\ref{evct_u4_exp} we have shown the eigenvalues of the FEM and the ROM with different number of sample points when we consider all the left singular vectors as a basis.
+We can see that as we increase the number of sample points the first eigenvalue of the ROM converges to the first eigenvalue of the FEM.
+Thus all four ROM eigenvalues follow the order of the FEM.

-The fourth eigenvalue of the FOM and the corresponding ROM at the four test points are presented and the relative errors are presented in Table~\ref{table_u4}.
+The fourth eigenvalue of the FEM and the corresponding ROM at the four test points are presented and the relative errors are presented in Table~\ref{table_u4}.
 The dimension of the reduced system obtained using the criterion \eqref{criterion} is also mentioned in the same table.
 The maximum relative error among the four test points is $10^{-6}$.
 Note that when we increase the number of sample points then the results are improving.
 We have shown the plot for the ROM at the point $(0.5,0.6)$ with the different ROM dimensions in Figure~\ref{evpod_u4} and one can see that the ROM eigenvalue is converging to the exact eigenvalue when the ROM dimension is more than $4$.